kago1988/NumOpt-Operations-Research/README.md

 The numeric data-vectors which are being used were created artificially.
 The correspondent command lines that were utilized to create the data are presented in the appendix.

+Highlights are:
-Highlights are: -high-dimensional numeric data-vectors (dimension 185) -non-linear data-vector transformation, -transformation of a QP into a QCQP with arguments of convergence and arguments of SVD -application of a QCQP-solver (yaLMIp).
+  -high-dimensional numeric data-vectors (dimension 185) -non-linear data-vector transformation -transformation of a QP into a QCQP with arguments of convergence and arguments of SVD -application of a QCQP-solver (yaLMIp).